FAQ Health Professions

 What is an aptitude or knowledge test?

-If you decide to take an aptitude or knowledge test immediately upon application, the scope of the practical test will be determined without taking into account the vocational training you have completed.
+If you decide to take an aptitude or knowledge test when you submit your application, the scope of the aptitude or knowledge test will be determined without taking into account the training you have completed.
+There is therefore no need to check to what extent the foreign training is equivalent to the German training.
+This reduces the processing time for your application.

 What is the difference between an aptitude and a knowledge test?